 Date: 10 Dec 1934

-Violet Kathleen Woolmington was shot by her 21-year-old husband.
+Violet Kathleen Woolmington was shot by her 21-year-old husband in December 1934 at her mother's house in New Town, Milborne Port, Somerset.

-The husband was convicted of her murder and sentenced to death but his conviction was quashed when it was heard that the judge had made an error when he told the jury that the onus was on her husband to prove that the shooting of his wife was accidental.
+Her husband was convicted of her murder and sentenced to death but his conviction was later quashed when it was heard that the judge had made an error when he told the jury that the onus was on her husband to prove that the shooting of his wife was accidental.

-He shot her at her mother's house in Milborne Port on 10 December 1934.
+He shot her at her mother's house in Milborne Port on the morning of 10 December 1934.
+He had gone there at about 5.30am and was later seen leaving at about 8.30am.

-The husband said that he had lived happily with Violet Woolmington whilst they were at his mother's but that Violet Woolmington left him on 29 November 1934 after which he said that he did all he could to persuade her to come back.
+Her husband said that he had lived happily with Violet Woolmington whilst they were at his mother's, but that Violet Woolmington left him on 29 November 1934 after which he said that he did all he could to persuade her to come back.

-At the trial, the prosecution said that after Violet Woolmington and her husband were married in August 1934 they went off to live in a cottage at Oburne on the farm that the husband worked on.
-However, Violet Woolmington left on 29 November 1934 and went to live with her mother in New Town, Milborne Port, and refused to return because they had had differences.
+At the trial, when the prosecution detailed the background to the case, they said that after Violet Woolmington and her husband were married in August 1934 that they went off to live in a cottage at Oburne on the farm that the husband worked on and had a child two months later.
+However, Violet Woolmington left him on 29 November 1934 after she said that he had threatened to strangle her and went to live with her mother in Milborne Port, and refused to return because they had had differences.
 The prosecution noted that although Violet Woolmington was not living at her husband’s cottage at the time, there had been no separation by order of a court.

 The prosecution said that an aunt of Violet Woolmington, who lived next door to Violet Woolmington's mother, said that she heard Violet Woolmington's voice in the house and afterwards the report of a gun.
 She said that she then saw Violet Woolmington's husband riding off on his bicycle.
 She said that she then found Violet Woolmington in the front room of her house dead on the floor.